dmlond/ballerina-hackathon-kubecon-na-19/README.md

 #### Ballerina
 - Visit https://ballerina.io/downloads/ to install the latest ballerina version 1.0.4 as well as the VSCode or IntelliJ IDEA plugins.

+#### IDE Plugins
+##### VSCode
+- Download the latest VSCode plugin here: https://ballerina.io/learn/tools-ides/vscode-plugin/
+##### IDEA
+- Download the latest IntelliJ IDEA plugin here: https://ballerina.io/learn/tools-ides/intellij-plugin/

 #### Docker and Kubernetes
 - Use Docker for Mac to install on Mac.
 - Use Docker for Windows to install on Windows.
 - Use Minikube to install on Linux.

-### GitHub repository
+### GitHub Repository
 1. Create a private GitHub repository in your account.
 Do not fork this repository if you want to keep your code private during the hackathon.
 An example repository name would be `ballerina-hackathon-kubecon-na-19`
-1. Run following commands to merge microservices-demo content to your newly created repository.
+2. Run the following commands to merge the microservices-demo content to your newly created repository.
     ```bash
     $ git clone https://github.com/<gitbubusername>/ballerina-hackathon-kubecon-na-19